RedHatInsights/libygg/README.md

 See [examples](./examples) for details on how to use the library in different programming languages.

+## Running

+Under normal conditions, the worker will get started by systemd or D-Bus service activation.
+When running a worker manually, make sure to set the value of the `DBUS_STARTER_BUS_TYPE` environment variable to "session" or "system" accordingly. `ygg_worker_connect` relies on the value of this variable to determine which bus to connect to.
+If this value is missing, the worker will not connect to a bus at all.

 ## Contact

 Chat on Matrix: [#yggd:matrix.org](https://matrix.to/#/#yggd:matrix.org).